zayne-kirkham/stat386-projects/_posts/2022-08-04-How-To-Use-R-Markdown-in-Jekyll.md

     knitr::opts_chunk$set(fig.path = "images/")

    You can push this folder with your blog post.
-If you follow these steps, no editing needs to be made to the references in your markdown file.
+If you follow these steps, The only editing that will need to be made is to add 'Figure' into the brackets before the image link, as in the example below:

 ## sources